 Modern companies regularly evaluate technology to find out ways to improve their operations.
 For every business need, there are plenty of SaaS solutions.
 Most are inexpensive and can generate value for your business.
 Unless, of course, you're paying for subscriptions that nobody is using.
 Or if you are licensing many subscriptions for the same purpose.

 SaaS stands for Software as a Service.
-SaaS are subscription-based licenses to software that companies purchase to get access to discrete pieces of technology.
+SaaS are subscription-based licences to software that companies purchase to get access to discrete pieces of technology.
 Examples include email marketing, absence planning, and expense management software.

 Do you hire and manage dozens of freelancers for a translation company?
 Freelance management software can make that easy and efficient.